TGJones

-Despite the name change, TGJones still sells WHSmith's stationery products.
+TG Jones High Street Limited is a British newsagent, stationer and book retailer, founded in June 2025 as a result of WHSmith selling its 480-store high street retail and online businesses to Modella Capital.
+Modella charges the retailer a royalty fee to use the TGJones name.

+In May 2026, Modella Capital announced that TGJones would close 150 of its 450 stores as part of a rescue plan.
+In August 2026, Mr Justice Hildyard, the judge who approved the rescue plan, described it as "[having] all the hallmarks of an adventurous equity play".

 History

 Sale and transition

 TGJones at the White Rose Centre in Leeds.

 WHSmith opted to sell the business in order to focus on its larger travel retail operation which accounted for 75% of its trading revenue and 85% of its profits in the last financial year.
 The WHSmith brand has been retained by the WHSmith group for its travel retail shops and other activities, meaning the high street business would need to be rebranded.
-Despite not being related to its travel business, the card online retailer Funky Pigeon is not included in the sale and has been kept by WHSmith but with intentions to sell it.
-The online stationery business Cult Pens was also retained by WHSmith.
+Despite not being related to the travel business, online card retailer Funky Pigeon was not included in the sale and was instead kept by WHSmith with the intention to sell it separately; Card Factory was the eventual buyer.
+Online stationery business Cult Pens was also retained by WHSmith.

 At the time the sale was agreed, there were 480 WHSmith high street stores.

 Following concerns from the Communication Workers Union, representing Post Office and Royal Mail staff, that the sale may cause "postal deserts" given the large proportion of branches inside the WHSmith high street stores, Modella insisted that they planned to make few changes, retaining Post Offices and Toys "R" Us sections within shops.

-In May 2025, Sky News revealed that WHSmith's 12 month long transitional services agreement with Modella Capital allowed for WHSmith to cancel the contract in the event of a company voluntary arrangement.
+In May 2025, Sky News revealed that WHSmith's 12 month long transitional services agreement with Modella Capital allowed WHSmith to cancel the contract in the event of a company voluntary arrangement.

-In late June 2025, before the sale to Modella Capital was officially complete, some WHSmith branches, such as the ones in Leominster, Ross-on-Wye, and Witney, applied for planning permission to change their signs and branding to the TGJones name.
+In late June 2025, before the sale to Modella Capital was officially complete, some WHSmith branches, including those in Leominster, Ross-on-Wye, and Witney, applied for planning permission to change their signs and branding to the TGJones name.